mrpossoms/json.h/README.md

 ## Requirements

-To build and use this library, you will only require:
+To build and use this library will only require:
 * C/C++ toolchain

-However, if you would like to contribute, or run tests, these additional tools are recommended.
+However, if you would like to contribute, or run tests, these additional tools are recommended:
 * Python3+
 * GNU make
 * doxygen